-Your Pre-op Assessment Nurse can refer you to the Lifestyles Team or to contact them directly call 01803 604361.
+Your preoperative assessment nurse can refer you to the lifestyles team or to contact them directly call 01803 604361.

 Diet

 You will recover more quickly from surgery if you are healthy beforehand.
 Try to eat a healthy diet in the time leading up to your operation.
 If you have concerns about your diet discuss them with your GP or practice nurse; you can be referred to a dietician if necessary.
 If you are over-weight it is very important to reduce your weight in preparation for your surgery.
 This will help to reduce any risks associated with anaesthetic and surgery.